bcwik9/openAI-database-query-chatbot/README.md

 # Use natural language prompts to direct openAI GPT to create SQL queries and retrieve data in your database
 [openAI ChatGPT](https://chat.openai.com/chat) is an AI chatbot that has been in the news recently for it's popularity and functionality.
-This guide will allow you to leverage openAI GPT to generate SQL queries that we can run against a database to fetch data, simply by giving openAI GPT a description of the data we want to fetch.
+This guide will allow you to leverage openAI GPT to generate SQL queries that we can run against a database to fetch data, simply by giving openAI GPT a description of the data we want to fetch. chatGPT is awesome since it can infer relationships and other quirks about our SQL tables automatically!
 We'll then connect [Amazon AWS Lex](https://aws.amazon.com/lex/), another chatbot service, to a Slack app which will allow our end users to easily leverage the power of AI!

 Some technologies we'll use:
 - [openAI GPT-3](https://openai.com/api/): A powerful AI chatbot good at performing natural language tasks